NivenT/music-downloader/README.md

 ```

 ## How to Run
 Run the program from terminal.
-The usage is as follows:
+The usage is detailed below.
 ```
 ./music-downloader